equinor/azure-github-oidc-template/README.md

 Azure Resource Manager (ARM) template that creates a managed identity with OpenID Connect (OIDC) authentication from GitHub Actions:

 - Creates a managed identity with the specified name.
+- Creates federated credentials for the GitHub OIDC identity provider with the specified names and subjects.

 ## Prerequisites